- Advanced Technology Meters

 Approximately 50 percent of the water delivered to JEA customers is used outside – primarily for irrigation.
 Customers who use reclaimed water for their irrigation help conserve water drawn from the pristine Floridan aquifer, the source of our local drinking water.

 JEA distributes reclaimed water through a completely separate system of purple pipes in order to minimize the possibility of contaminating the public drinking water system.
 While reclaimed water is highly treated and deemed safe for irrigation, state environmental regulations require that all customers in reclaimed water service areas have a backflow preventer device installed on their potable (domestic) water service to prevent contamination of the public water supply.
-The homeowner is responsible for having the backflow preventer tested every two years to ensure it is functioning properly.

 In addition, the Florida Department of Environmental Protection requires JEA to conduct periodic inspections of residential reclaimed water systems to protect the public drinking water supply from contamination.
 The inspector will leave information about this process on the homeowner’s door.